MATHEMATICAL FINANCE mod.1

-The second part of the Course aims to provide an overview on the most recent valuation models of financial stocks and derivatives.
-Starting from the axiomatic foundations, it analyzes the market with the intention of showing students how to formalize some financial phenomena.
+In the second part of the Course the student will study the most recent valuation models of financial stocks and derivatives.
+Starting from the axiomatic foundations, he will analyze the market with the intention of learning how to formalize some financial phenomena.

-The course has as main objective the study of the main methods for the numerical approximation of partial differential equations and stochastic differential equations.
+Finally, he will study the main methods for the numerical approximation of partial differential equations and stochastic differential equations.